 Solution: Streamline relevant link paths

 Make sure that you’re only providing internal links or clickable CTAs to pages or services that are relevant to the page a user is visiting.
 Also, avoid redirects as this will improve the authority and trustworthiness of your site.
 In short, each page should adhere to Google’s Search Quality Rating Guidelines to avoid being interpreted as spam.
-This is particularly important for sectors that can struggle with reputation issues, such as igaming.
+This is particularly important for sectors that can struggle with reputation issues, such as gaming.

 Ultimately, providing a positive user experience that guarantees accessibility, findability and efficiency should be a top priority for affiliate brands to compete within a competitive igaming landscape.
 It’s no longer enough to offer attractive bonuses, a diverse profile of game titles or generous odds; users are increasingly becoming used to navigating responsive and attractive apps and sites, meaning any factors that impair their interactive experience will be tolerated less and less as time goes on.